You Need To Understand This First...

 Let that roll around in your head a bit.
 I know some people will say that they "have better things to do" etc - and sure I can buy that.
 But what's that telling you about the thing you choose to work with?
 The fact that you need to have something write the code for you because it's too complicated for you to take the time to understand.

-Is .NET an F-117 Framework?
+F-117 Framework?
 Something so complicated it will fall out of the sky without complex tooling to "fly the code for you"?